sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  yellow in color, it must be manufactured to ASTM D2513; made from PE 2406;
  be 1"IPS; and have an SDR of 11.
-(Please note that shafts made from yellow Siloflex may not be covered with tape, and the markings must be visible) Revision date, 21 August, 2006
+(Please note that shafts made from yellow Siloflex may not be covered with tape, and the markings must be visible)
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 8

-* * * * *

 4. Cord.
  5. Duct and filament tape.